imimperfectionsoul/getting-started-1/README.md

 - A conceptual understanding of containers and images.

 ## Step 1:
 Get the app
-Before i can run the application, i need to get the application source code onto your machine.
+Before I can run the application, I need to get the application source code onto your machine.

 Clone the getting-started repository using the following command:
 ```bash
 git clone https://github.com/docker/getting-started.git
 ```
 View the contents of the cloned repository.
-Inside the getting-started/app directory I  see package.json and two subdirectories (src and spec).
+Inside the getting-started/app directory, I  see package.json and two subdirectories (src and spec).

 In order to build the container image, I need to use a Dockerfile.
 A Dockerfile is simply a text-based file with no file extension.
 A Dockerfile contains a script of instructions that Docker uses to create a container image.

-In the app directory, the same location as the package.json file, I create a file named Dockerfile. where i can use the following commands below to create a Dockerfile .
+In the app directory, the same location as the package.json file, I create a file named Dockerfile. where I can use the following commands below to create a Dockerfile.

 Mac
 In the terminal, run the following commands listed below.